OR WAIT 15 SECS

 A system with appropriate measures for maintaining referential integrity will retrieve the requested revisions of those results, including the correct references to the revisions of the raw data (XYZ.2) and processing methods (A4).
 Many current systems will allow retrieving the final result and the original raw data.
 But will they show the correct version (A4 instead of A5) of the processing method used at the time?
 Will they really show the history of revisions?
 If your system does not do this, you should develop appropriate procedures to capture at least a paper trail of the iterative changes.

-Audit Trails and Change After security, traceability is one of the first prerequisites for the trustworthiness of a record.
+After security, traceability is one of the first prerequisites for the trustworthiness of a record.
 The computerized audit trail of a laboratory's data system holds the evidence of who did what to a record and when.
-According to McDowall, "audit trail is a software utility that monitors changes to selected data sets within the main application."1
+According to McDowall, "audit trail is a software utility that monitors changes to selected data sets within the main application."

 Section 11.10 (e) of 21 CFR Part 11 requires an audit trail for "actions that create, modify, or delete electronic records" and that it be "secure, computer-generated, time-stamped."2 It is neither new nor surprising that previous entries in the audit trail must not be obscured, a practice well known to the keepers of paper records in a cGMP environment.